clarapunzi/SC-CE/Readme.md

 - [ ] add GROWING SPHERES

 TODO refactorings:
+- [ ] remove the debug* notebook files from main folder
 - [ ] add the metrics as tables! (still need to have python function to produce the latex table)
 - [ ] add ALL the remaining metrics (2)